cdapio/cdap/cdap-app-templates/cdap-dq/README.rst

 * Discrete Values Histogram: Generates a histogram that maps various values of a field to corresponding frequencies.
 This is only for discrete data.
 * Histogram with Bucketing: Generates a histogram that maps various values of a field to corresponding frequencies.
 This is only for numerical data.
 * Unique: Generates the number of unique values seen for a given field.
-* Average: Generates the average of all the values seen for a given field.
+* Mean: Generates the mean of all the values seen for a given field.
 This is only for numerical data.
 * Standard Deviation: Generates the standard deviation of all the values seen for a given field.
 This is only for numerical data.

 Extending the Application